-You still have another five weeks to enjoy the exhibition as it is, and make sure you don’t miss the final 9 days when we will have added our brand new Aardman Expression Lab.
-Look out on our website for more about that soon, but back to the blog post…
+You still have another five weeks to enjoy the exhibition as it is, and make sure you don’t miss the final nine days when we will have added our brand new Aardman Expression Lab.
+Keep an eye on our website for more about that soon, but back to the blog post…

 I have been involved with this exhibition for about a year.
 It was my job to try to work out what story we would tell, and how we could tell it.
-For every exhibition, these decisions are influenced by many things: the overall mission of the National Media Museum, the specific audience identified for the exhibition, and of course what items from our collections are relevant to the theme and available for use.
+For every exhibition, these decisions are influenced by many things: the overall mission of the museum, the specific audience identified for the exhibition, and of course what items from our collection are relevant to the theme and available for use.

 So followed a long and at times arduous period of focusing our messages and ideas down to something clear, easy to communicate and fun.
 We ended up with this:

 The exhibition aims to explore the scientific and cultural ways in which we record, perceive and respond to faces.

 This new focus made our object selection very clear, and as always, left many of our original thoughts and ideas outside in the cold (or on the ideas list for the future…) At this point, we dismissed the inclusion of any in-depth exploration of the portraits and self-portraits in our collection—that would be a whole different exhibition.
 Early research into the portraits was, however, the part of the exhibition development I enjoyed the most, so here is a small selection of my highlights.

 Photographers have always been very interested in capturing faces.
 Often it’s their own face they like the most.